-Actress Rebel Wilson awarded $3.6M in Australian defamation case
+Actress Rebel Wilson awarded record $3.6M in Australian defamation case

 'Necessary' payout

-The $3.6 million in damages is the biggest defamation payout in Australian history, according to the Sydney Morning Herald.
+The $3.6 million in damages is the biggest defamation payout in Australian history, Wilson's lawyers said.

 It was broken down into $522,000 ($650,000 Australian) in general damages, and $3.1 million ($3.9 million Australian) in special damages for Wilsons' "opportunity for new screen roles lost by reason of the defendant's publications."